ordina-jworks/ordina-jworks.github.io/_posts/2017-12-20-Virtual-Reality.md

 <img alt="Sword of Damocles" src="{{ '/img/virtualreality/damocles.jpg' | prepend: site.baseurl }}" class="image fit" style="margin:0px auto; max-width: 600px;">

-During the 90's and 00's more sophisticated military, flight and combat simulators started showing up.
+During the 90's and 00's: more sophisticated military, flight and combat simulators started showing up.
-In the privatized industry simulators for airline pilots, doctors and surgeons.
+In the privatized industry: simulators for airline pilots, doctors and surgeons.
 Different ways of interacting with this virtual world also started appearing:
 - Head tracking
 - Touch screens